rachfiandj07/payment-system/README.md

 ## Description

-This is a NestJS project built with TypeScript for Micro Lending Company's Accounts Receivable Management System.
-Build the backend API services for a micro-lending company's web application, optimizing their accounts receivable management.
+This is a NestJS project built with TypeScript for a Micro Lending Company's Accounts Receivable Management System.
+It builds backend API services for a micro-lending company's web application, optimizing their accounts receivable management.

 ## Features